DevanshiJodhani/Country-Information-App/README.md

 # Country-Information-App
-In this video, I taught how to create a Country Information App using HTML, CSS, and JavaScript with API integration.
+I have created a Country Information App using HTML, CSS, and JavaScript with API integration.

 ## Api Key
 - How to get Free API key which is i used to make this App